getodk/web-forms/.changeset/shy-carpets-add.md

 '@getodk/web-forms': patch
 ---

-Throw an error when jr:choice_name is called with an element reference that does exist
+Throw an error when jr:choice_name is called with a reference that does not exist